CLIMB-TRE/onyx-extension/docs/gui/documentation/querying-data.md

 ## Filtering Data

+!!! info
+    `synthSCAPE` is an Onyx project within [CLIMB-TRE](https://climb-tre.github.io/) for hosting simulated metagenomic data as part of [mSCAPE](https://mscape.climb.ac.uk/), a world-leading initiative trialling the use of metagenomic data for public health surveillance.

+    You can find the metadata schema for the synthSCAPE Onyx project [here](https://climb-tre.github.io/synthscape-analysis/).

 ### Defining the query

 We are going to add filters on the `synthSCAPE` dataset to solve the following problem: